ZyYang0124/prime-comet/content/authors/haibinzhang/_index.md

 social:
   - icon: envelope
     icon_pack: fas
-    link: 'kunyuspider1996@gmail.com'
+    link: 'malito:zhb1050@gmail.com'

-email: ''
+email: 'zhb1050@gmail.com'

 user_groups:
   - Student

 ---

-Kun's master thesis focuses on the taxonomy of the *Laufeia* clade (Salticidae: Euophryini).
-His doctoral research is on the taxonomy, phylogeny, and species delimitation of the Chinese tarantulas (Theraphosidae).
+Haibin's master's project focuses on the taxonomy of the Chinese subfamily Gnaphosinae (Gnaphosidae), with a particular interest in the spider diversity of Xizang.